Scattering Signatures of Invasion Percolation: Introduction

-Our paper is organized as follows.
-Our simulation scheme and the calculation of the structure factor are discussed in section~\ref{sec:Simulation}.
-Section~\ref{sec:Correlation} describes our simulation results for two quantities pertaining to the full distribution of clusters, namely the correlation length and the cluster size distribution.
-While these quantities do not inform on the structure factor of clusters, they are important parameters for its analysis: the correlation length measures the average extent of clusters, and the cluster size distribution enters the structure factor in the dilute regime.
-Section~\ref{sec:oneCluster} then deals with the structure factors for different individual clusters: first, the largest one, and, second, clusters of given size~$s$.
+This paper is organized as follows.
+The simulation scheme and the calculation of the structure factor are discussed in section~\ref{sec:Simulation}.
+Section~\ref{sec:oneCluster} deals with the structure factors for different individual clusters: first, the largest one, and, second, clusters of given size~$s$.
 The case of percolation invasion from bulk germs is discussed in section~\ref{sec:BulkGerms}.
-Section ~\ref{sec:BulkGerms}-A describes the results for the dilute regime and compares them to predictions based on the results of sections~\ref{sec:Correlation} and \ref{sec:oneCluster}.
-Section ~\ref{sec:BulkGerms}-B discusses the concentrated regime, and section~\ref{sec:BulkGerms}-C gives analytical expressions describing both regimes.
-Section~\ref{sec:BulkGerms}-D illustrates how these expressions can be used in practical cases, taking as an exemple the problem of evaporation from a random porous material.
+Sections ~\ref{sec:Dilute} and \ref{sec:Concentrated} describe the results below $p_c$ for the dilute and concentrated regime, respectively, while section ~\ref{sec:Abovepc} discusses the regime above $p_c$.
+Section~\ref{sec:Unified} gives expressions describing the structure factor in the previous regimes, which we use in section~\ref{sec:Discussion} to discuss the main features of the scattering signal for invasion from bulk germs.
+Section~\ref{sec:Evaporation} illustrates how these expressions can be used in practical cases, taking as an exemple the problem of evaporation from a random porous material.
 Finally, section~\ref{sec:SurfaceGerms} presents our results for invasion percolation from surfaces and compares them to the case of invasion from bulk germs.